garnaat/kappa/README.md

 * tail - display the most recent log events for the function (remember that it can take several minutes before log events are available from CloudWatch)
 * add_event_sources - hook up an event source to your Lambda function
-* delete - delete the Lambda function, remove any event sources, delete the IAM policy and role
-* update_code - Upload new code for your Lambda function
 * update_event_sources - Update the event sources based on the information in your kappa config file
 * status - display summary information about functions, stacks, and event